Clear Skies Meadery will be closing at 6PM to 10PM for a private event on November 15th

 Perceived Sweetness

-One of the noticeable ways that ABV can impact honey mead’s perceived sweetness.
+One of the noticeable ways that ABV can impact mead’s perceived sweetness.
 Meads with high ABV have a drier taste, leaving a less sweet taste on the palate and more alcohol warmth.
 The reason behind the change in taste is – yeast consumes more sugar during the fermentation process, resulting in such a taste.

-Conversely, honey meads with lower ABV may retain more residual sweetness, providing a sweeter and smoother taste.
+Conversely, meads with lower ABV may retain more residual sweetness, providing a sweeter and smoother taste.
 This is because the yeast has consumed fewer sugars during fermentation, leaving sweetness in the final product.

 Light and Heavy Taste